ClusterHQ/flocker/docs/using/installing/index.rst

 Another way to get a Flocker cluster running is to use Rackspace.
 You'll probably want to setup at least two nodes.

 #.
+Create a new Cloud Server running a supported operating system.
-Create a new Cloud Server running CentOS 7:
+   For example, to create a Cloud Server running CentOS 7:

    * Visit https://mycloud.rackspace.com
    * Click "Create Server".